 Critical limb ischaemia is the severe ‘end stage’ manifestation of peripheral arterial disease and is caused by chronic lack of blood supply to the leg due to obstruction of blood flow in the peripheral arteries.
 The condition is characterised by pain at rest and lesions of the leg.
-There are no effective therapeutics and as many as 50% of CLI patients currently have no treatment option other than limb amputation, as surgical re-vascularisation is contra-indicated or ineffective in these patients.
-These patients also represent the initial target patient population for the Company’s CTX stem cell therapy, which will be administered via straightforward intramuscular injection of the cells.
+The patients’ quality of life at the end stages of CLI is considered to be worse than those with terminal cancer due to chronic pain state and the loss of mobility.
+There is a large burden in hospital care and infrastructure in continued patient treatment.
+Many CLI patients currently have no treatment option other than limb amputation, as surgical re-vascularisation is contra-indicated or ineffective in these patients.

 For further information please refer to the clinical trials page.